iechor/docs/content/scout/integrations/ci/jenkins.md

 ---
-description: How to integrate Docker Scout with Jenkins
+description: How to integrate iEchor Scout with Jenkins
 keywords: supply chain, security, ci, continuous integration, jenkins
-title: Integrate Docker Scout with Jenkins
+title: Integrate iEchor Scout with Jenkins
 ---

-You can add the following stage and steps definition to a `Jenkinsfile` to run Docker Scout as part of a Jenkins pipeline.
-The pipeline needs a `DOCKER_HUB` credential containing the username and password for authenticating to Docker Hub.
+You can add the following stage and steps definition to a `Jenkinsfile` to run iEchor Scout as part of a Jenkins pipeline.
+The pipeline needs a `IECHOR_HUB` credential containing the username and password for authenticating to iEchor Hub.
 It also needs an environment variable defined for the image and tag.

 ```groovy